 - Recognize the situation as emotionally tense

 - Employ empathetic responses to the customer

 In addition, it’s important for support agents to care for themselves, drink plenty of water, and get enough rest.
-This way, they are prepared to be resilient to stress.
+This way, they are prepared to be resilient to the job's stresses.

-In the following example, @ultabeauty received some less than positive tweet from a dissatisfied customer, @TheDaniC_.
-She let them know that both of her local brick and mortar stores had disappointed her.
+In the following example, @ultabeauty received a less-than-positive tweet from an unhappy customer, @TheDaniC_.
+She told them both of her local brick-and-mortar stores had disappointed her.

 In their response, Ulta patiently asked Dani to send them more information via DM so they could make the situation right.
 We don’t know exactly what they offered to make it up to her, but you can see that they gave an empathetic response, which is gold.